 CASH + QUILTS FOR GUNS

-The San Jose Museum of Quilts & Textiles is showcasing the exhibitions: Guns: Loaded Conversations and Generation of Change: A Movement Not a Moment with East Bay-based Social Justice Sewing Academy.
+The San Jose Museum of Quilts & Textiles has showcased the exhibitions: Guns: Loaded Conversations and Generation of Change: A Movement Not a Moment with East Bay-based Social Justice Sewing Academy.

-The exhibitions are on view from April 22nd – July 15th at San Jose Museum of Quilts & Textiles.
+The exhibitions were on view from April 22nd – July 15th at San Jose Museum of Quilts & Textiles.

 call for Quilts

 We are proud to be joining forces with The Mayor’s office, local City Council Districts, San Jose Police Department, and the Police Foundation to organize a unique gun buy-back program.

 The gun buy-back program is our way to help reduce guns in our community.
 Here’s how it works: In exchange for turning in a gun, each individual will receive cash AND a beautiful quilt.

 AND this is where your quilt making skills can help us make a difference in our community.
 Here are two ways you can help.